Koh-i-Noor

-The Koh-i-Noor (Mountain of Light) (Note: /ˌkəʊɪˈnʊər/ KOH-in-OOR), (Note: In Persian, Koh-i-Noor is rendered as کوه نور and in Hindi, it is written as कूह-ए-नूर.) also spelled Koh-e-Noor, Kohinoor and Koh-i-Nur) is one of the largest cut diamonds in the world, weighing 105.6 carat.
+The Koh-i-Noor (/ˌkəʊɪˈnʊər/ KOH-in-OOR) (Note: Also spelled Koh-e-Noor, Kohinoor and Koh-i-Nur.
+Persian (کوه نور) and Hindi for "Mountain of Light".) is one of the largest cut diamonds in the world, weighing 105.6 carat.
 (Note: Weights from 82 3/4 to 122 3/4 carats have been erroneously published since the 19th century.
 Until 1992, the official weight of the Koh-i-Noor was 108.93 metric carats, but this figure has been revised to 105.602 metric carats, or 102 13/16 old English carats.)
-It is currently set in the Crown of Queen Elizabeth The Queen Mother.
-The diamond originated in the Kollur mine in present day Andhra Pradesh, India.
+It is currently set in the Crown of Queen Elizabeth the Queen Mother.

+There are multiple conflicting legends on the origin of the diamond, but many Victorian commentators identified it with a diamond said to have originated in the Kollur Mine in India.
 According to the colonial administrator Theo Metcalfe, there is "very meagre and imperfect" evidence of the early history of the Koh-i-Noor before the 1740s.
 There is no record of its original weight, but the earliest attested weight is 186 old carats (191 metric carats or 38.2 g).
 The first verifiable record of the diamond comes from a history by Muhammad Kazim Marvi of the 1740s invasion of Northern India by Afsharid Iran under Nader Shah.
 Marvi notes the Koh-i-Noor as one of many stones on the Mughal Peacock Throne that Nader looted from Delhi.

-The diamond then changed hands between various empires in south and west Asia, until being given to Queen Victoria after the Second Anglo-Sikh War and the British East India Company's annexation of the Punjab in 1849, during the reign of the then 11-year-old Maharaja of the Sikh Empire, Duleep Singh.
+The diamond then changed hands between various empires in south and west Asia, until being given to Queen Victoria after the Second Anglo-Sikh War and the British East India Company's annexation of the Punjab in 1849, during the reign of the then-11-year-old Maharaja of the Sikh Empire, Duleep Singh.
 The young king ruled under the shadow of the Company ally Gulab Singh, the first Maharaja of Jammu and Kashmir, who had previously possessed the stone.